infinicam/infinicam-samples/src/HelloWorld/README.md

 It illustrates how the INFINICAM could be used to achieve real-time live image processing with simple capturing API [photron::PUCLib_Wrapper](../../inc/PUCLib_Wrapper.h).

-The code sample is just provides the minimal code to open a camera, capture and save one image, and then close the camera.
+This code sample is just provides the minimal code to open a camera, capture and save one image, and then close the camera.

-## Environment
+## Prerequisites
-* installed Visual Studio 2019
+* Installed Visual Studio 2019

-    :warning: MFC Package is required.
+    :warning: The MFC Package is required.

 ## Build
 1. Download and install [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html) SDK.